temetvince/x4/README.md

 * Copy this repository into your X4 game directory
 * Important: These settings require ALL downloadable content (DLC)

+## Reshade Preset
+* A ReShade preset called temetvince.ini is included

 ## Exe Flags
 * Run game in background:
     * -nosoundthrottle -nocputhrottle